SaeedShaikh786/SaeedShaikh786/README.md

 ## 📊 Academic Projects

 ### 💼 Statistical analysis of wholesale price index
--Analyzed India’s WPI (base year 2011-12) using panel data, clustering commodities by 10-year price trends to identify key contributors to inflation.
+- Analyzed India’s WPI (base year 2011-12) using panel data, clustering commodities by 10-year price trends to identify key contributors to inflation.
--In India WPI is the main Measure of Inflation, Main Purpose served as predicting the Inflation Rate at Wholesale Level for Upcoming 2-3 Months.
+- In India WPI is the main Measure of Inflation, Main Purpose served as predicting the Inflation Rate at Wholesale Level for Upcoming 2-3 Months.
--Implemented time series forecasting models, selecting Seasonal ARIMA with drift for optimal accuracy (RMSE: 2.89,
+- Implemented time series forecasting models, selecting Seasonal ARIMA with drift for optimal accuracy (RMSE: 2.89,
 MAE: 2.08).

 ### 💼 Mushroom Classification
--Developed and executed an end-to-end Mushroom Classification project, showcasing exceptional proficiency in modular coding and different supervised techniques.
+- Developed and executed an end-to-end Mushroom Classification project, showcasing exceptional proficiency in modular coding and different supervised techniques.
--Achieved more than 90% accuracy using hyperparameter tuning, demonstrating a high level of accuracy in predicting mushroom classes.
+- Achieved more than 90% accuracy using hyperparameter tuning, demonstrating a high level of accuracy in predicting mushroom classes.
--Built the project using Flask, integrating Python’s robustness to create a user-friendly web app, and deployed on AWS Beanstalk for seamless scalability, ensuring 100% uptime and availability.
+- Built the project using Flask, integrating Python’s robustness to create a user-friendly web app, and deployed on AWS Beanstalk for seamless scalability, ensuring 100% uptime and availability.

 ### 💼 MCQ Generator
 - Designed an automated system for generating subject-specific MCQs using Google’s Gemini model and LangChain, creating quizzes with adjustable tone and complexity suited to different student levels.
--Constructed a SequentialChain workflow achieving over 95% accuracy in grammar and complexity checks, ensuring questions aligned with students’ cognitive abilities and learning goals.
+- Constructed a SequentialChain workflow achieving over 95% accuracy in grammar and complexity checks, ensuring questions aligned with students’ cognitive abilities and learning goals.